-This is an excerpt of a Q&A published in Faithfully Magazine No. 3 (Spring 2018), available for purchase here.
+This is an excerpt of a Q&A published in Faithfully Magazine No. 3 (Spring 2018).

 Lisa Fields is the founder and president of Jude 3 Project, an apologetics ministry that seeks to help Christians know what they believe and why they believe it.
 Jude 3 Project places a strong emphasis on questions and objections to the Christian faith in the Black community.
 Fields has a Bachelor of Science in religious studies and communications from the University of North Florida and a Master of Divinity with an emphasis in theology from Liberty University.
 Fields explains Jude 3 Project’s beginnings and her dreams for the ministry’s future.